JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook.yml file to /etc/ansible/roles/filebeatplaybook.yml.
-- Update the hosts file to include any of the VM's you want to install the filebeat utility on.
+- Update the hosts file to include any of the VM's you want to install the Filebeat utility on.
    - [webservers]
    - 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
    - 10.0.0.6 ansible_python_interpreter=/usr/bin/python3